 "The German philistine has lately been thrown once again into wholesome paroxysms by the expression, 'dictatorship of the proletariat.'
-Well, gentle sires, would you like to know how this dictatorship looks?
+Well, gentle sires, would you like to know how this dictatoship looks?
 Then look at the Paris Commune.
 That was the dictatorship of the proletariat."
-[Frederick Engels on the 20th anniversary of the Commune of 1871].
+Frederick Engels on the 20th anniversary of the Commune of 1871.

-It is well known that Marx, following the affairs of France very closely from his home in London, did not favour the overthrow of the government of the national defence. and the setting up of the Commune at that time.
-On September 6, 1870, he wrote to Engels concerning a trip to Paris which was being made by Serailler for the purpose of arranging things between the Federal Council of Paris and the International.
+It is well known that Marx, following the affairs of France very closely from his home in London, did not favor the overthrow of the government of the national defense and the setting up of the Commune at that time.
+On September 6, 1870, he wrote to Engels concerning a 'trip to Paris which was being made by Serailler for the purpose of arranging things between the Federal Council of Paris and the International,

-"...the French section of the International has travelled from London to Paris in order to do foolish things in the name of the International.
-They want to overthrow the Provisional Government and establish a Commune de Paris."
+". . . the French section of the International has travelled from London to Paris in order to do foolish things in the name of the International.
+They want to overthrow the Provisional Government and establish a Commune de Paris."\

-And though he recognised the "circumstances of extreme difficulty" under which the French workers were moving he declared: "Any attempt at upsetting the new government in the present crisis when the enemy is almost knocking at the doors of Paris, would be a desperate folly.
-The French workmen... must not allow themselves to be swayed by the national souvenirs of 1792... they have not to recapitulate the past, but to build up the future.
-Let them calmly and resolutely improve the opportunities of Republican liberty for the work of their own class organisation.
-It will gift them with fresh Herculean powers for the regeneration of France, and our common task - the emancipation of labour."
+And the he recognized the "circumstances of extreme difficulty" under which the French workers were moving he declared:

+"Any attempt at upsetting the new government in the present crisis, when the enemy is almost knocking at the doors of Paris, would be a desperate folly.
+The French workmen. . . must not allow themselves to be swayed by the national souvenirs of 1792. . . they have not to recapitulate the past, but to build up the future.
+Let them calmly and resolutely improve the.